Online Licensing

 Notice to Anglers

-At the time of printing this document, the lakes identified are open for the current season under a Special Licence Draw.
 Alberta Government reserves the right to close any lake if it is deemed that a fish stock cannot sustain itself or sustain a harvest.
 For example, if a lake has experienced serious winterkill, a zero harvest regulation may be implemented.
-If you have any questions regarding this statement, contact EPA.Outreach-Services@gov.ab.ca.
+If you have any questions regarding this, contact EPA.Outreach-Services@gov.ab.ca.

 Tagging instructions

-Walleye retained with a Special Harvest Licence must be immediately tagged as per conditions of licence with either a paper tag and wire through the gill cavity and mouth, or an electronic tag using the AlbertaRELM App.
+The electronic tagging pilot is paused for the 2024-25 sportfishing season.
+Walleye retained with a Special Harvest Licence must be immediately tagged as per conditions of licence with a paper tag and wire through the gill cavity and mouth.

-Special Harvest Licences are to be used only by the licence holder, other than the exemption below.
+Special Harvest Licences are to be used only by the licence holder, with the exception of anglers under 16 years of age.

-Anglers who are less than 16 years old are permitted to use a supervising adult’s Special Harvest Licence tags for walleye.
+Anglers under 16 years old are permitted to use a supervising adult’s Special Harvest Licence tags for walleye.

-Draw applications may be purchased for $3.35 (plus GST) online at albertarelm.com or at licence issuers.
+Draw applications may be purchased for $5.00 (plus GST) online at AlbertaRELM or at licence issuers.

-Special Walleye Licence may be purchased for $11.00 (plus GST) online at albertarelm.com and at licence issuers.
+Awarded Walleye Special Harvest licences may be purchased for $11.00 (plus GST) online at AlbertaRELM or at licence issuers.

-If not drawn, a undersubscribed licence (Class A or B) or up to 5 Class C licences can be purchased for $11.00 (per licence; plus GST) online at albertarelm.com or at licence issuers.
+If not drawn, Walleye Class C licences (first come first served), maximum 5 licences, can be purchased for $11.00 each (plus GST) online at AlbertaRELM or at licence issuers.

 DRAW RULES including types of Special Harvest Licences for walleye